 I think he's in big trouble.

-I like I said again, because we saw we saw this week that McCabe is, you know, now there's a grand jury convened in his case.
+Like I said again, we saw this week that McCabe is, you know, now there's a grand jury convened in his case.

-I gotta uh think that everybody that signed off on this phony Pfizer warrant with the dossier is the information is in trouble.
+I got to think that everybody that signed off on this phony FISA warrant with the dossier is the information is in trouble.

 Everyone.

-And they're all go and you know what?
+And they're all going, and you know what?

-And this is why the DOJ has been fighting so hard, because it's incredible to believe that Deputy Attorney General Rod Rosenstein is overseeing all of this when he signed off on that fourth FISA and would have known everything about the three previous FICAs if he did it.
+And this is why the DOJ has been fighting so hard because it's incredible to believe that Deputy Attorney General Rod Rosenstein is overseeing all of this when he signed off on that fourth FISA and would have known everything about the three previous FISAs if he did anything.

 So he's making decisions about what to release or not release, and some of it impacts him.